PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

 Assessment **deadlines must be set within working hours** so students can access technical support if needed.
 Ideally, please set the deadline between 10:00 and 16:00, Monday - Friday.

-There are two settings relating to late submission which should not be applied:

-- **Prohibit late submissions**: automatically submits any in-progress work at the deadline (ie. files that have been uploaded as drafts but not submitted) and prevents new submissions.
-- **Prohibit new attempts after due date**: prevents beginning a new submission after the deadline.
-Automatically applied if *Prohibit late submissions* is ticked.

 !!!
 Warning

-    University assessment policy requires that students must be permitted to submit work late, so **do not tick these late submission settings**.
+    University assessment policy requires that students must be permitted to submit work late, so **do not apply settings preventing late submissions**.
 Any late submissions received are clearly flagged in the marking interface so they can be easily identified.

+There are two settings relating to late submission. **Do not tick these settings**:

+- *Prohibit late submissions*: automatically submits any in-progress work at the deadline (ie. files that have been uploaded as drafts but not submitted) and prevents new submissions.
+- *Prohibit new attempts after due date*: prevents beginning a new submission after the deadline.
+Automatically applied if *Prohibit late submissions* is ticked.

 ### Individual assessment